mjit584/2019/content/pages/cost-of-dreams/photo-caption-1.md

 photographer: "Photog"
 ---

-Jeham Carlos, age 9, no longer goes to school.
+Jeham Carlos, age 9, has missed months of school.
 Instead, he sells candy on the street to help pay rent at the one-bedroom apartment he shares with his mother, his grandmother and a family friend.